-- 1) Academic performance across all prior university study at both undergraduate and postgraduate level.
-Academic grades counts towards 60% of the final assessment score. - 2) Completion of Honours, Masters by Research or PhD degrees.
-Research degrees count towards 20% of the final assessment score - 3) Significant relevant work or voluntary experience in a nutrition or health-related field (months to years in duration).
+- 1. Academic performance across all prior university study at both undergraduate and postgraduate level.
+Academic grades counts towards 65% of the final assessment score. - 2.
+Completion of Honours, Masters by Research or PhD degrees.
+Research degrees count towards 15% of the final assessment score - 3.
+Relevant work or voluntary experience in a nutrition or health-related field.
 Relevant experience counts towards 20% of the final assessment score.